ilona-val/GUTS-task-Smartify/README.md

 ![Screenshot](./static/images/screenshot.png)

-### Notes

-This will work with Python 3.6 and 3.7.

-NOTE: On Windows, spaCy requires that Microsoft C++ Build Tools is installed: get it here if you see that error. https://visualstudio.microsoft.com/visual-cpp-build-tools/

 ### Setup

 There can be issues on Windows with installing SpaCy.
 It seems to work best with Anaconda.
 Good luck...